-Venice is one of the most picturesque places in the world thanks to its colorful buildings and winding canals.
-It’s also rich in history, culture, and cuisine which makes this city one of the most sought-after places in the world to venture to.
-If you’re planning to spend 2 days in Venice this itinerary will help to ensure you stop at some of Venice’s top highlights and get to experience this incredible city to the fullest.
+Venice is one of the most picturesque places in the world, thanks to its colorful buildings and winding canals.
+It’s also rich in history, culture, and cuisine, which makes this city one of the most sought-after places in the world to venture to.
+The City of Canals has so much to offer, from a bucket list gondola ride to Doge’s Palace and the famous Piazza San Marco.

 2 Days in Venice: Day One